opendocsg/slw-judgments-backfill/2009_SGHC_76/report.md

  [I]n deciding whether to set aside a regular default judgment, the question for the court is whether the defendant can establish a prima facie defence in the sense of showing that there are triable or arguable issues.
 It is ... rather illogical to hold that the test for setting aside a regular default judgment should be any stricter than that for obtaining leave to defend in an O 14 application.

-This represents a reversion to the test set out by the House of Lords in _Evans v Bartlam_ [1937] AC 473 in favour of the test set by the English Court of Appeal in _Alpine Bulk Transport Co Inc v Saudi Eagle Shipping Inc; The “Saudi Eagle”_ [1986] 2 Lloyd’s Rep 221 which was accepted and applied in Singapore by the Court of Appeal in _Abdul Gaffer v Chua Kwang Yong_ [1995] 1 SLR 484.
+This represents a reversion to the test set out by the House of Lords in _Evans v Bartlam_ [1937] AC 473 in favour of the test set by the English Court of Appeal in _Alpine Bulk Transport Co Inc v Saudi Eagle Shipping Inc; The “Saudi Eagle”_ [1986] 2 Lloyd’s Rep 221 which was accepted and applied in Singapore by the Court of Appeal in _Abdul Gaffer v Chua Kwang Yong_ <span class="citation">[1995] 1 SLR 484</span>.

 19     The second basis, set out in [74] is that: